 Friction is the enemy of an F1 car in most cases.
 Although at the ground level the tires rely on friction to give them the grip that keeps the car stuck to the road, performing turns at break-neck speed, the rest of the car needs to run as smoothly as possible.
 This means that there needs to be as little friction as possible, which is achieved through the use of various lubricants.

-The engine is made up of many different components, from pistons to shafts to various valves; there are a lot of moving parts to take into account.
+The engine is made up of many different components, from pistons to shafts to various valves.
+There are a lot of moving parts to take into account.
 Each of these parts is usually very close to or working in conjunction with another, and they may move past each other hundreds of times every second.
-This means they need to be able to do so without rubbing against each other.
+They need to be able to do so without rubbing against each other.

 Ultra-High Temperatures

-Friction doesn’t just slow things down, but it also generates heat, of which there is more than enough of in a combustion engine.
-The temperatures regularly reach over 1000°C, and so keeping it as low as possible is hindered by extra unnecessary friction.
-Enter engine oil, which allows for pistons to move rapidly without causing any wear to their casings.
+Friction doesn’t just slow things down, as it also generates heat, of which there is more than enough in a combustion engine!
+The temperatures are in the hundreds of degrees celsius, and so keeping it as low as possible is hindered by extra unnecessary friction.
+Enter engine oil, which allows for pistons to move rapidly without causing excessive wear to their casings.

 Keeping Things Cool